MistaFish31/Assignment0/README.md

 - Make an account on [education.github.com](http://www.education.github.com) using a `.edu` email address.
 The website says that they will get back to you in a few weeks, they get back to you in about an hour.
 - After you have set up your github account from the approved email download and install the [Github Desktop Client](https://desktop.github.com/)
-*In System Prefrences > Security & Privacy > General You may have to enable Allow apps downloaded from: Anywhere*
+*In System Preferences > Security & Privacy > General You may have to enable Allow apps downloaded from: Anywhere*
 <img width="780" alt="screenshot 2016-01-14 23 17 01" src="https://cloud.githubusercontent.com/assets/557952/12345299/f6a2477c-bb14-11e5-9de8-c894794e4b39.png">

 - Sign into the github desktop client.